-If the submaster has zero fade up and fade down times, the outputs from the fixture brightness parameters are controlled manually.
-The output level is directly related to the physical position of the submaster fader.
+If the submaster has zero fade up and fade down times, the outputs from the generic channels and fixture brightness parameters are controlled manually.
+The output levels are directly related to the position of the submaster fader.

-If the submaster has non-zero fade up and fade down times, the outputs of the fixture brightness parameters will fade up and down according to the fade times for the submaster.
+If the submaster has non-zero fade up and fade down times, the outputs of the generic channels and fixture brightness parameters will fade up and down according to the fade times for the submaster.